Stuff-A-Bus founders gather, break records for 25th anniversary

 “Portland, Maine, is so much bigger than we are, I didn’t think we’d be able to do it,” he said.
 “I didn’t want to fail.
 It kept going and got a little better every year, and now it’s affecting a lot of different organizations and people.
 It’s become a pet project for a lot of people.”

-Besides Jaye and Bennett, other Rutland Stuff-A-Bus founders who made it for this year’s event included Sam Gorusso, Chris McCormack, Tom Leopold, Nanci Gordon, and Stephanie Wilson.
-Mike Valentine and Benjy Bonilla were also involved, but died in the ensuing years.
+Besides Jaye and Bennett, other Rutland Stuff-A-Bus founders who made it for this year’s event included Sam Gorruso, Chris McCormack, Tom Leopold, Nanci Gordon and Stephanie Wilson.
+Michael Valentine and Benjy Bonilla were also involved, but have died in the ensuing years.

-“I stayed on the bus the first year, I spent 54 hours on it, I only left the bus to use the facilities at Price Chopper and it was great, very comfortable it was an easy gig, I had a lot of fun, met a lot of people,” said Jaye.
+“I stayed on the bus the first year, I spent 54 hours on it, I only left the bus to use the facilities at Price Chopper, and it was great, very comfortable.
+It was an easy gig, I had a lot of fun, met a lot of people,” Jaye said.

 His former co-host, Nanci Gordon, was on the bus one year while Jaye got a Stuff-A-Bus event started in Burlington.
 Gordon said one reason she thinks the Stuff-A-Bus has been successful is because people can see how much others have given.
 Plus, there’s a festive air to the entire thing that draws people in.